 The Workload Committee's mission is to ensure, to the extent practicable, that every defender organization in the nation can reliably demonstrate the appropriate level of resources it needs to ensure that each one of its lawyers can provide reasonably effective assistance of counsel to each of their clients under prevailing professional norms.
-The Workload Committee is currently co-chaired by Stephen Hanlon, NAPD General Counsel, and Mark Stephens, NAPD Chair and District Defender for the Public Defender’s Community Law Office in Knoxville, TN.
+The Workload Committee is currently chaired by Mark Stephens, who for 16 years ran the Public Defenders Community Law Office in Knoxville, TN.

 More and more jurisdictions are engaging in workload evaluations.
-Currently, workloads studies of this kind are being conducted in the statewide systems of Louisiana, Colorado, Rhode Island, and Tennessee, and are actively being considered in five additional states.
-This is a significant development in the decades-long effort to end excessive workloads.
+Currently, workloads studies of this kind are being conducted in the systems of Indiana, ew Mexico and Oregon.
+Workloads studies were completed in Colorado, Louisiana, Missouri, and Rhode Island.
+Tennessee's workloads study was completed and is being reevaluated.
+This body of data is a significant development in the decades-long effort to end excessive workloads.
 These public defender organizations will now have standing to lead criminal justice reform because they have first reformed themselves with this remarkable cultural revolution.

 In response to inquiries from PD leaders, and to support the goals of the Workload Committee, a group of NAPD IT specialists assembled a Case Management Systems Comparison Tool comparing and contrasting six such systems currently in use by member organizations.
 This effort was coordinated by NAPD members Issac Merkle in Knox County, TN and Melanie Oberlander in King County, WA.